sebaglen/billigfylla/README.md

 # Billigfylla
-## A Next JS web app helping you get whasted for cheap
+## A Next JS web app helping you get wasted for cheap

 #### You can visit the application on [billigfylla.vercel.app](https://billigfylla.vercel.app/)